0xTSU/ez-twitterdl/README.md

-# This is Mira.
+# EZ Twitter Downloader
-Mira is a Twitter scraper.
+This is a Twitter Scraper.
 So far, it downloads images from the media tab.

-## How to use Mira
+## How to use
-Mira heavily relies on the fact that you have a firefox profile that is signed into a Twitter account.
+It heavily relies on the fact that you have a firefox profile that is signed into a Twitter account.
 **Disclaimer** Not liable for anything past this point.

 ### Dependencies